a8dx/ILO/README.md

 Tasks
 ===
+* Send brief write-up of Chris/Marshall's work to Chris for review (ALD)
-1. Identify which windows were used for calculating early/late ARC2 in Phase One report
+* Identify which windows were used for calculating early/late ARC2 in Phase One report
-2. Testing MODIS data under new IRI-DL servers
+* Testing MODIS data under new IRI-DL servers

 Text